nahuelcandia/mobile-app-maker/CodeOfConduct.md

 Yes.
 Docs are as important as code.
 We should care about them even before we start talking about code.

-We use github, get use to it.
-Get to know MarkDown, learn it, embrace it, breath it.
+We use github, get used to it.
+Get to know [MarkDown](https://help.github.com/articles/markdown-basics/) for text formatting, learn it, embrace it, breath it.
 Every single module, library or snippet is entitled to have its own documentation and usage instructions/guidelines.

 If it happens that whatever-code-file you were working on is inside a directory you can use the default `README.md` file and github will display it when entering that directory.

-If not, or if you need only to document some API or functionality inside a more massive set of files, name your documentation file accordingly and append it a `.md` extension.

     ├── lib
     │   └── menus